wildfly/quickstart/helloworld-jms/README.md

 2. A message consumer that receives message from a JMS destination deployed to a JBoss Enterprise Application Platform 6 or JBoss AS 7 server.

-This quickstart can be run from the Maven command line, or from the Eclipse environment.

 System requirements
 -------------------